jerichosy/STDISCM-Particle-Simulator-PS3/README.md

 #### Option 2: Command Line

 1. **Download the Jar File:**
-   - Download the `STDISCM-MCO1-Particles_Java.jar` file from the repository.
+   - Download the `STDISCM-MCO1-Particles_Java.jar` file from the [releases](https://github.com/jerichosy/STDISCM-PS1-Particles_Java/releases/tag/v1.0.0).

 2. **Open Command Prompt (Windows) or Terminal (Mac/Linux):**
    - Navigate to the directory where the `STDISCM-MCO1-Particles_Java.jar` file is located using the `cd` command.